-VERSES 45-47: "Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?
+Verses 45=47: "Who then is a faithful and wise servant, whom his lord hath made ruler over his household, to give them meat in due season?
 Blessed is that servant whom his lord when he cometh shall find so doing.
 Verily I say unto you, that he shall make him ruler over all his goods."

-In this figure, Christ is represented as the Lord of the household of faith (see Mark 13:35; Heb.
-3:6), leaving his house, and committing the work of caring for his church to his servants.
+In this figure, Christ is represented as the Lord of the household of faith (see Mark 13:34, 35: Heb.
+3:6), leaving His house, and committing the work of caring for His church to His servants.
 A blessing is promised those servants who are found faithfully discharging this duty when their Lord comes.
 They are to feed the flock of God, over whom the Holy Ghost hath made them overseers.
 Acts 20:28.
 They must preach the word.
 2 Tim.
 4:2.
 They should watch for souls as they that must give account.
 Heb.
 13:17.
-They will not only give meat to the household, but they will give it in due season.
-They will preach the present truth.
+They will not only give meat to the household, but they will give it "in due season."
+They will preach "present truth."
+2 Peter 1:12.

-And meat in due season when Christ's coming draws near, will be the gospel of the kingdom.
-Verse 14.
-It will embrace warnings, instructions, and encouragements pertaining to a message that is designed and adapted to prepare the world for so solemn an event.
-Suppose, for a moment, that when Noah had received his message of the coming flood to give to the world, he had reasoned with worldy wisdom that as such a thing never had occurred, and from all appearances seemed very unlikely to occur, and hence to preach it would subject him to reproach, it would be better to avoid any particular allusion to such an unwelcome subject.
-His preaching seemed to excite only ridicule.
-He could retain his own private convictions and preach the ordinary principles of righteousness, saying, "Do not so, my brethren."
-And if the people were only prepared for the flood, that would be all that would be necessary.
-Of such a course we can say two things.
-He would thus have proved very unfaithful to his trust, and the blood of his fellow-men would have been upon him; and he would have done just as thousands are doing now.
-He certainly would not have represented the faithful and wise servant.
-So it is now.
-A solemn responsibility is placed upon the watchmen: -
+Meat in due season when Christ's coming draws near, will be "the gospel of the kingdom."
+It will include the proclamation of His coming.
+It will be a message adapted to prepare the world for so solemn an event.
+Like the message of Noah, it will be a definite and solemn warning, appropriate for the time.
+To give this then will be to give meat in due season.
+And thus will the faithful servant do.

+Suppose, for a moment, that when Noah had received his message concerning the coming flood to give to the world, he had with worldly wisdom reasoned thus: "As such a thing never has occurred, and from all appearances seems very unlikely to occur, and hence to preach it will subject me to reproach, it would be better to avoid any particular allusion to such an unwelcome subject.
+To preach it will excite only ridicule.
+I can retain my own private convictions, and preach the principles of righteousness in the ordinary way, telling the people that to do right is right, and to do wrong is wrong, and that if they are only prepared for death, they will be prepared for the flood or any other event that may come."
+What would we say had he pursued such a course?
+Would this have been giving meat in due season ?--- No. Noah would thus have proved most unfaithful to his trust, and the blood of his fellowmen would have been upon him.
+He certainly would not have been a faithful and wise servant.
+He would have been doing as thousands are doing now.

+A solenin responsibility is placed on the watchmen.
+Says the Lord:-